Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 You should ask this question to everyone you meet in the process as the selling points they share will either build your enthusiasm and increase your understanding or fall flat relative to your expectations and aspirations.

-## What are the pain points you have to deal with day-to-day that the person in this role should remedy?
+## What Are the Pain Points You Have to Deal with Day-to-day that the Person in This Role Should Remedy?

 ### Who to Ask:
 Manager